idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/changing_pH_iron.md

 !listing modules/geochemistry/test/tests/time_dependent_reactions/changing_pH_ferric_hydroxide.i block=Postprocessors

-[!cite](bethke_2007) presents results in Figures 14.8 and 14.9 (bold line only).
+[!cite](bethke_2007) presents results in Figures 14.8 and 14.9 (bold line only, since the fine line shows a different type of aqueous solution).
 The results are faithfully reproduced by the `geochemistry` module as shown in the figures below.

 !media changing_pH_ferric_hydroxide_fig1.png caption=Concentrations of sites on a ferric oxide surface.
 Compare with Bethke's Figure 14.8  id=changing_pH_ferric_hydroxide_fig1